theohidekii/sistem-market-C/README.md

 # sistem-market-C
-sistem market in C
-this was a college assignment
+sistem market in C, this was a college assignment